Case 1 - USB drive is in read-only mode, how do I change this?

-To get rid of the drive is read-only error from your SD card, USB, or hard disks, you should first understand: 1.
+To get rid of the drive is a read-only error from your SD card, USB, or hard disks, you should first understand: 1.
 What is the "drive read-only" error?
 2. What causes the drive read-only?

-Being similar to the write protection error, "Drive is read-only" is a permission error that users can only read or copy saved data on a storage device, but not allowed to write new information or edit the saved data.
+Being similar to the write protection error, "Drive is read-only" is a permission error in that users can only read or copy saved data on a storage device, but not allowed to write new information or edit the saved data.
 The "Read-only" state could be on a single file, a folder, or even an entire disk like a memory card, USB flash drive, pen drive, hard disk drive, solid-state drive, and external HDD.

-According, the causes of this error are various.
+The causes of this error are various.
 Here we collect the most reasons that may lead to a storage device read-only:

 - Device is locked